 Preserving POSIX semantics in union file systems is non-trivial; the first fully functional implementation has been presented by Wright et al. [Wright04].
 By now, union file systems are well established for "Live CD" builders, which use a RAM disk overlay on top of the read- only system partition in order to provide the illusion of a fully read-writable system.
-CernVM-FS uses the AUFS union file system.
-Another union file system with similar semantics can be plugged in if necessary.
-OverlayFS is supported as an experimental alternative.
+CernVM-FS supports both aufs and OverlayFS union file systems.